jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

 ## Sentiment Analysis

 Sentiment Analysis identifies the emotional tone behind a body of text.
 Sentiment Analysis or opinion mining is a text analysis technique that automatically identify and extracts the sentiment tone from within text.
-Words are categorized into positive or negative.

-The tidytext package comes with the datasets.
-These datasets contain several sentiment lexicons, where each word is
+The tidytext package comes with several sentiment lexicons datasets.
+These lexicons are based on unigrams, i.e., single words from the English language and the words are assigned scores for positive or negative sentiment and possibly emotions like joy, anger, sadness, and surprise.

+The function get_sentiments() allows us to get specific sentiment lexicons with the appropriate measures for each one.

 This is a lesson created via The Carpentries Workbench.
 It is written in